ericoporto/ags-manual-wiki/File.md

 will open the file temp.tmp in the save game folder for writing.
 An error message is displayed if the file could not be created.
 Otherwise, it will write the string "test string" to the file and close it.

+*Compatibility:* $CONFIGFILE$ tag supported by AGS 3.5.1 and later versions.

 *See Also:* [File.Close](File#fileclose),
 [File.Exists](File#fileexists),